-TREE NO. SPECIES неіднт (m) DBH (mm) DGL (mm) RADIUS OF FULL TPZ (m) RADIUS OF FULL SRZ (m) HEALTH/VIGOUR STRUCTURAL CONDITION CANOPY SPREAD (m) N S E W AGE CLASS VTA HAZARD RATING (3 - 12) SIGNIFICANCE RATING ULE STARS 1.
+TREE NO. SPECIES неібнт (m) DBH (mm) DGL (mm) RADIUS OF FULL TPZ (m) RADIUS OF FULL SRZ (m) HEALTH/VIGOUR STRUCTURAL CONDITION CANOPY SPREAD (m) N S E W AGE CLASS VTA HAZARD RATING (3 - 12) SIGNIFICANCE RATING SULE STARS 1.
 COMMENT ON TREE ASSESSMENT: 2.
 ASSESSMENT OF IMPACT: 3.
-TREE PROTECTION MEASURES: REC 3 GROUP of 20+x Populus nigra 'Italica' (Lombardy Poplar) To 12 200 350 2.4 2.1 G G to 2 radial YM Pass 4 Low 2B Low These trees are located mainly in the railway easement.
-This species produces suckers from the root plate.
-These trees pass the VTA and are suitable to be considered for retention.
-There will be no impact into the TPZ of this tree from the proposed development plans.
-Retain and protect.
-TPZ fencing is not required as the site boundary fence will provide adequate protection.
-S 4 GROUP of 7x P. nigra 'Italica' (Lombardy Poplar) 6-8 50 150 2.0 1.5 G G 1 radial J Pass 4 Low 2B Low 1.
-These juvenile trees are sucker growth growing in the railway easement.
-These trees pass the VTA and are suitable to be considered for retention.
-2. There will be no impact into the TPZ of this tree from the proposed development plans.
-Retain and protect.
-3. TPZ fencing is not required as the site boundary fence will provide adequate protection.
+TREE PROTECTION MEASURES: REC 13 Cereus sp.
+(Cactus) 5 180 200 2.2 1.7 G G 2 radial М Pass 4 Low 2B Low This cactus is right next to Tree 12.
+It passes the VTA and is suitable to be considered for retention.
+Any works with the SRZ of this cactus must be supervised by the project arborist.
+There should be no need to bore through the TPZ as this is only a small tree.
+Some hand digging will be required but this will not impact its long-term viability or stability.
+TPZ fencing is not required as the site works fence will provide adequate protection.
 S